adelsakkir/Constrained_Shortest_Path/README.md

 # Constrained Shortest Path/ Multi-commodity Flow

-This is a short summary of the solutions for the problems provided in the task, instructions to run files and results obtained.
+### Problem Definition
+Define G = (V, E) as a bidirectional graph with vertices v ∈ V, and weighted edges e ∈ E

+1. Shortest-Path: Generate optimal routes and transit times between pair of vertices.
+2. Constrained Shortest-Path: Given a list of demands, as well as capacities on the edges.
+A demand being a commodity described by origin node, destination node, and payload.
+Develop a shortest-path algorithm that minimizes transit time for all demands, while accounting for edge capacities.
+Note that demands can be split and transported across multiple routes.
+3. Reinforcement Learning: Provide an alternative version of the constrained-shortest path algorithm using reinforcement learning.

 The problem is solved through the implementation of the following scripts -
 1. tools.py
 2. graph_classes.py
 3. agents.py